sitepoint-editors/author-documentation/docs/trello.md

 ### In Progress

 If an article is being placed into Peer Review, a link to the Pull Request should be added to the card.
-If not, the draft should be attached to the card as a markdown file.
+If not, the draft should be attached to the card as a Markdown file.

 Depending on whether a channel is using Peer Review to handle article editing, further discussion on an article may happen on GitHub or on the card itself.